A jQuery plugin that sets a division to request a Google chart. If you find this plugin useful please vote for it on the jQuery site.

 and the GChartAxis functions to modify them.Each entry in the array is either a string giving the axis name or a GChartAxis object with the following attributes:axis (string) the name of the axis to which this

-definition applies ('top', 'left' or 'y', 'bottom' or 'x', 'right'),labels (string[], optional) the text labels to appear along this axis;
+definition applies ('top', 'left' or 'y', 'bottom' or 'x', 'right'),_lineColor (string, optional) the text colour for the labels;

 unless positioned as described below, these labels are evenly spaced